-The Queen Rose full-body support pregnancy pillow is featured on many lists of top pregnancy pillows.
+I’m on a mission to find the best pregnancy pillows that can help pregnant people sleep comfortably throughout the night.
+The Queen Rose full-body support pregnancy pillow is featured on many lists of top pregnancy pillows, so I wanted to put it to the test.
 After having a chance to sleep with and use it, I can see why!
 It’s supportive and has a variety of options for covers; all of these covers are fairly easy to remove, which makes for straightforward cleaning.

 While I really liked the Queen Rose pillow, I had a couple of reservations after using it overnight.
 To learn more about the pillow and my overall thoughts, read on for the full review.